 August 21, 1930, Wieringermeer.
-The reclamation of another piece of the Zuyderzee ‘South Sea’ was completed.
-An area, when it was still land, that was called Creil Woods (Creilerwoud).
+The reclamation of another piece of the Zuyderzee (Southern Sea) was completed.
+An area, when it was still land, that was called Creilerwoud (Creil Woods).
 Land lost to the sea eight centuries ago, during the most destructive All Saints’ Flood in 1170.
-The reclaimed land -or polder– now being named Wieringermeer Polder, instead of Creil Woods.
+The reclaimed land -or polder– now being named Wieringermeer Polder, instead of Creilerwoud.
 A few years after the completion, settlers from everywhere in the Netherlands came.
 But, it was not for long that these pioneers would keep their feet dry.

-The first villages being founded in the Wieringermeer Polder, were Sluis I (‘sluice 1’), Middenmeer (‘middle lake’) and Wieringerwerf.
+The first villages being founded in the Wieringermeer Polder, were Sluis I (Sluice 1), Middenmeer (Mid-Lake) and Wieringerwerf.
 Village Sluis 1 was later elegantly rebranded as Slootdorp, meaning ‘ditch village’.
-Wieringerwerf means ‘werf of Wieringen’, and werf means terp, which is an artificial settlement mound.
-Read our Manual Making a Terp in 12 Steps to get a better picture of terps.
+Wieringerwerf means ‘werf of Wieringen’, and werf means terp which is an artificial settlement mound.
+Read our Manual Making a Terp in 12 Steps to get a better picture of what terps are.
 The word werf is similar as Warf(t) used in northern Germany.

-Indeed, when Wieringerwerf was founded, a brand new terp was built too, in 1930.
+Indeed, when in 1930 Wieringerwerf was founded, a brand new terp was built too.
 A terp for just-in-case, so to speak.
 It is a fancy, four hectares big, square-shaped terp, including a top-notch sweet water well.
-This terp was the latest addition to the terp-building tradition, that started in the wider region around 600 BC at the salt marshes.
-And, the constructors of the just-in-case terp 2.0 had foresight indeed, as we wil see below.
+This terp was the latest addition to the terp-building tradition, that started in the wider region around 600 BC at the salt marshes along the Wadden Sea.
+And, the constructors of the just-in-case terp 2.0 had foresight indeed, as we will see further below.

 On February 21, 1945 the Nazi army had ordered also the inundation of the Beemster Polder already, south of the Wieringermeer Polder.
 At the end of May 1945, the polder had been drained again.

 Only three days after they had occupied the terp, the first of three storms hit the area.
-In a way these were welcome, since it provided the fresh terp dwellers with wood to build a shelter.
-Who knows, wood washed ashore that was collected by terp dwellers, is as it was over two-thousands years back, when wood was scarce too at the salt marshes of the terp region.
+In a way these were welcome, since it provided the fresh terp dwellers with driftwood to build a shelter.
+Who knows, wood washed ashore that was collected by terp dwellers, is as it was over many centuries ago, when wood was scarce too at the salt marshes of the terp regions along the coasts of the Wadden Sea, of province Zeeland and of West Flanders.
 After two more storms it was enough.
 The group left this safe haven on May 7, 1945 heading for the dry ground of a country that had been liberated from its occupier in the meantime.

 On December 11, 1945 the Wieringermeer Polder was made dry again, and life could resume its pace.
 Today the polder has around 13,000 inhabitants.

-For the folks living on the halligs (or Halligen in German language) of region Nordfriesland in northern Germany, the unique sight of people living on a terp surrounded by water (called Landunter) is still the normal.
+For the folks living on the hallig-islands (Halligen in German language) of region Nordfriesland in northern Germany, the unique sight of people living on a terp surrounded by water, called Landunter, is still the daily normal.
 For the Dutch, it was not anymore.
 But it proved, once again, that after 2,600 years of terp culture, terps are still a current and very solid solution in water management.

 Note 1: If you became just as excited about terps as we are, and cannot wait to construct your own settlement mound, find here the first and only Manual Making a Terp in 12 Steps.
 Take care, and read the warnings carefully!